ElpiLab/To-Do-App/README.md

 # To-Do-App

-A console for managing tasks for students
+A console for managing tasks for students.
 Here is the Documentation of our To-Do App in the Programming Foundations class

 Analysis:

-Problem: As first-year BIT students, we face a challenge with juggling multiple modules, assignments, group projects, and personal study goals.
+Problem: As first-year BIT students, we face challenges juggling multiple modules, assignments, group projects, and personal study goals.
 This leads to constant brain overload and decision fatigue, which in turn leads to the following struggles:

 - Difficulty in prioritizing the urgency of assignments, leading to effort underestimation.
 - Poor Time Management caused by insufficient time allocation, leading to procrastination and last-minute stress
-- Low productivity and not good focus as tasks lack clear boundaries & priorities, which causes mental strain during studies.
+- Low productivity and poor focus as tasks lack clear boundaries & priorities, which causes mental strain during studies.

 ## Impact